1Jajen1/propCheck/README.md

 })
 ```

+> There are plans of adding better support for test runners so that you can drop the propCheck {} wrapper.

 ## Use of arrow in and with propCheck

 First of all: If you are using [arrow-kt](https://arrow-kt.io/): Great!
 There are plenty of instances already defined for arrows data-types.